Low Fat Alternative Mayonnaise Recipes

 - 1/4 cup of olive, corn, or sunflower oil

-- 1 garlic clove (if you like it milder, you can put just half)
+- 1 garlic clove (if you like it milder, you can put in just half)

 - 1 pinch of salt

-Peel and cut the carrots in thin slices.
-Cook them until they are tender but not overcooked.
-Let them cool a little bit and blend them with the other ingredients.
-You will get a homogenous and orange-colored paste.
+Firstly, peel and cut the carrots in thin slices.
+Then cook them until they are tender but not overcooked.
+Let them cool a little bit and, finally, blend them with the other ingredients.
+You will get a smooth and orange-colored paste.
 If you want more flavor, add more oil.
-You can refrigerate it for a week but don’t freeze it because it will lose its flavor and shape.
+You can refrigerate it for a week but don’t freeze it because it will lose its flavor and consistency.

-This is a natural yogurt mayonnaise and is much lighter and healthier than the kind you buy in supermarkets or even the kind you make with eggs.
-In this case, it is very simple and you won’t run the risk of “cutting” when you blend it.
+This is a natural yogurt mayonnaise and is much lighter and healthier than the kind you buy in supermarkets, or even the kind you make with eggs.
 The ingredients are:

 - 1 container of natural yogurt

-This version is more fruity, mild, different and delicious.
-It can be the detail that will make your plates irresistible.
+The last of our alternative mayonnaise recipes is something a little different.
+This version is fruitier, milder, and very delicious!
+It could be the small detail that’ll make your plates irresistible.
 You can combine it with fresh asparagus, steamed vegetables, sandwiches, or salads.
 Some people prefer to use it as a side or with toast.
-The necessary ingredients are:
+The ingredients are: